apidaysnz/apidaysnz/_posts/2015-09-24-javascript-for-apis.md

 * Experience of a programming language e.g. Java or .Net
 * Your own laptop
 * A github account

+Come and learn the foundational practices of JavaScript and its ecosystem so you can write code that can be easily understood and maintained over time.

 [Book Now!](https://javascript-for-apis.lilregie.com)